peterjc/thapbi-pict/examples/endangered_species/README.rst

 Under the ``intermediate/`` folder will be a subdirectory for each of the primer settings, and the primer name is used as a prefix for the reports in ``summary/``.

+Compared to the other examples, there is an additional ``tmp_merged/`` subfolder which contains gzipped FASTA files after quality trimming and merging overlapping paired reads into single sequences - but prior to applying the various primers and abundance thresholds.

 Metadata
 --------